Investor Protection Act, Part of Broader Financial Regulatory Reform, Takes Shape:

 of the Regulation of Brokers, Dealers, and Investment Advisers.

 SEC.
 914. Clarification of Commission Authority to Require Investor Disclosures Before Purchase of Investment Company Shares.
-[Note: this

 section would require additional disclosures TO investors, not FROM investors,

 prior to their purchase of funds.]

 SEC.
 921. Authority to